Search

 How do I insure valuable items?

-Highly valuable items, like jewelry, furs and collectibles are only protected by Personal Property coverage up to a certain dollar limit.
+Highly valuable items like jewelry, furs and collectibles are only protected by personal property coverage up to a certain dollar limit.
 If you want to purchase more coverage, you can either schedule each item individually or buy a broader blanket coverage.

 Scheduled personal property